shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

 require('dotenv').config();
 const HDWalletProvider = require("@truffle/hdwallet-provider");

-//Account credentials from which our contract will be deployed const mnemonic = process.env.MNEMONIC;
+// Account credentials from which our contract will be deployed const mnemonic = process.env.MNEMONIC;

-//API key of your Datahub account for Avalanche Fuji test network const APIKEY = process.env.APIKEY;
+// API key of your Datahub account for Avalanche Fuji test network const APIKEY = process.env.APIKEY;

 module.exports = {